archagon/archagon.net/_drafts/2017-09-30-causal-trees-the-magic-of-auto-merging-data-structures.md

 In the same vein as the Causal Tree, an RDT is essentially an ordered set of operation atoms, and new operations (local and remote) are incorporated into this set through a series of functions.
 (For clarity, I'm going to be referring to this ordered set of operations as the **structured log** of the RDT.)
 The pipeline begins with an incoming stream of remote operations.
 For a CvRDT-equivalent RDT, this would be a state snapshot in the form of another structured log; for a CmRDT, any subset of causally-ordered operations, and often just a single one.
 Each operation is bestowed, at minimum, with an ID in the form of a site UUID and a Lamport timestamp, a location identifier (which is generally the ID of another operation), and a value.

 As in the CT, each operation is meant to represent an atomic unit of change to the data structure, local in effect and directly dependent on one other operation at most.
-(In practice, operations can be designed to do pretty much anything with the data, but non-atomic or multi-causal operations create bubbles in the pipeline and may severely affect performance, simplicity, and intent.)
+(In practice, operations can be designed to do pretty much anything with the data, but non-atomic or multi-causal operations create bubbles in the pipeline <what pipeline?> and may severely affect performance, simplicity, and intent.)
 Operations are meant to be immutable and globally unique.

 <p>